microsoft/winget-cli/doc/specs/#364 - Feature Toggle.md

 ## UI/UX Design

 Experimental features can impact the winget user interface in 2 ways; new commands and options.
 Both will be added to the parse tree, but hidden from help view if disabled.
-When enabled, they will be labeled as experimental to retiterate this to the user.
+When enabled, they will be labeled as experimental to reiterate this to the user.
 If a user attempts to use an experimental command or option that is not enabled, a special error will be presented to indicate that this feature is experimental and must be enabled via settings.

 ## Capabilities